 - any reference you have been given previously

 - if you are not the victim, the victim’s name and your relationship to them

 If the request meets the eligibility criteria, we will allocate it to be investigated by an officer who has not been involved in the case.

-- wrong and the case will be referred to the Crown Prosecution Service (CPS), for a charging decision
+- the original decision is overturned and the case referred to the CPS for a charging decision

 - police decide to make further enquiries before the reviewing officer can make a decision

 - the original decision is overturned but the case’s statute of limitations has run out so we cannot start proceedings

 Whatever the outcome we will write to you confirming it unless it would be inappropriate to do so or you have requested differently.

 If you are dissatisfied with the outcome of the police review, you can pursue the matter further by applying to the High Court for a judicial review